High-speed rail in the United States: Post-war period: 1945–1960

-The debate over signaling and train control between the railroads and the ICC had never really been settled, just deferred as passenger deaths declined, in part due to more travelers using their automobiles for shorter commutes and an expanding and improving highway network.
-It ended in 1946, when one express passenger train crashed into another one that had stopped, both operated by the Chicago, Burlington & Quincy, in Naperville, Illinois.
-The conductor of the first train had had it stopped in the town outside Chicago because he thought something was dragging; within two minutes it was struck from behind by another traveling at 86 mph, killing 45.

-The engineer of the second train survived the crash, and claimed he had not seen the signal in sufficient time to stop his train.
+The debate between the railroads and the ICC over signaling and train control ended after the Naperville train disaster in 1946.
+The conductor of an express passenger train had stopped the train in the town of Naperville, Illinois, outside Chicago, because he thought something was dragging; within two minutes it was struck from behind by another express passenger train traveling at 86 mph, killing 45.
+The engineer of the second train survived the crash, and claimed he had not seen the signal in time to stop his train.
 Investigation showed that even if he had missed the yellow light going on, warning him to slow down in anticipation of a red, he still had space to stop the train had he applied his full brakes at the red.
 As a result, the ICC decided the time had come to force the issue of train control.

 For the first time it set national rail speed limits.
 In 1947 it ordered that automatic block signaling be used where freight traveled at more than 49 mph and on passenger lines where trains went faster than 59 mph.
 This rule remains in force today.

-While the railroads generally complied with this rule, affecting 18000 mi of track, they were not as tolerant of the ICC"s additional requirement for ATS or cab signalling on passenger trains that exceeded 79 mph.
+While the railroads generally complied with this rule, affecting 18000 mi of track, they were not as tolerant of the ICC's additional requirement for ATS or cab signalling on passenger trains that exceeded 79 mph.
 Some railroads complied with the equipment requirement in part, and installed it on about 5000 mi of track.
 This was what the ICC had hoped for.
-But on the other 22000 mi where the rule applied, railroads simply ran their trains under the limit.
-This made intercity passenger rail an even less competitive option, accelerating its decline as not only automobile use was increasing but airlines were beginning to compete on longer routes.
+But on the other 22000 mi where the rule applied, railroads instead ran their trains under the limit.
+This made intercity passenger rail an even less competitive option, accelerating its decline as automobile use was increasing and airlines were beginning to compete on longer routes.
 By the late 1950s many passenger routes that had existed at the time of the Naperville crash had been discontinued.

 The results of World War II shifted further high-speed rail technological development overseas.
-While the U.S. had not suffered the infrastructure damage it had inflicted on Europe and Japan, it had also developed its road network, leading to the creation of the Interstate Highway System after the war, giving prosperous citizens an efficient way to use the cars they were buying.
+While the U.S. had not suffered the infrastructure damage it had inflicted on Europe and Japan, it had also developed its road network, leading to the creation of the Interstate Highway System after the war.
 Europe and Japan, by contrast, had largely not begun to build highway networks and had seen heavy damage to their rail systems.
 With their citizens impoverished as they rebuilt their economies, and unable to afford automobiles to the extent Americans could, those countries invested in rail as the primary means of intercity travel.